 Becoming a Student

 Every year hundreds of people across the country consider returning to education.
 A third level degree from UCC, and the skills you develop while completing your qualification, can make a huge difference not only to your career prospects but also to you as a person.
 The aim of all our degrees is not just to educate you in your chosen subjects but also to change the way you look at the world.
 Attending a full-time undergraduate degree requires commitment; therefore it is essential to consider the implications so that you are fully informed and ready to handle any challenges that may arise.
-Below I have set out a few key areas for you to focus on as you prepare for your academic journey.

 While it is vital to pick a course that you are interested in, it is also important to be aware of the career and further education options that may be available when you complete your degree.